Crab stick: History

 In 1977, The Berelson Company of San Francisco, California, US, working with Sugiyo, introduced them internationally.
 Kanikama is still their common name in Japan, but internationally they are marketed under names including Krab Sticks, Ocean Sticks, Sea Legs and Imitation Crab Sticks.
-Legal restrictions now prevent them from being marketed as "Crab Sticks" in many places, as they usually do not have crab meat.
+Legal restrictions now prevent them from being marketed as "Crab Sticks" in many places, as they usually do not have crab flesh.